+35725368683

 Yacht Classification Societies or Class Societies

-For some types of registration, you need a confirmation from a classification society.
+For some types of registration, you need confirmation from a classification society.

 A classification society ensures that a vessel follows certain construction, design, and technology requirements.